dataluscorp/browser/browser/components/search/docs/telemetry.rst

   * ``organic`` is a search that a user performs by visiting a search engine directly.
-  * ``SAP`` (search access point) is a search that a user performs by visiting via one of Firefox's access points, using the associated partner codes.
+  * ``SAP`` (search access point) is a search that a user performs by visiting via one of Datalus's access points, using the associated partner codes.
   * ``sap-follow-on`` is a SAP search where the user has first accessed the site via a SAP, and then performed an additional search.
   * ``tagged`` refers to a page that is tagged with an associated partner code.